News Articles and Videos

 Social media, drugs and alcohol, bullying…these are all issues that can present challenges for kids as they navigate through their teenage years.

-Judge Arnoni and Mr. Killmeyer recently established the LEAD program to “inspire students to achieve their goals.”
+Mr. Arnoni and Mr. Killmeyer recently established the LEAD program to “inspire students to achieve their goals.”
 The acronym LEAD stands for Leadership, Education, Accountability, and Direction.
-During the assembly, Judge Arnoni and Mr. Killmeyer used statistics, videos, and real-life situations to educate the students about the impact that their decisions can have on themselves as well as their friends and families.
-In addition to discussing the dangers of negative behaviors, Judge Arnoni and Mr. Killmeyer also presented the students with the 5 D’s that they consider “Keys to Success”: Direction, Distractions, Decisions, Discipline, and Development.
+During the assembly, Mr. Arnoni and Mr. Killmeyer used statistics, videos, and real-life situations to educate the students about the impact that their decisions can have on themselves as well as their friends and families.
+In addition to discussing the dangers of negative behaviors, Mr. Arnoni and Mr. Killmeyer also presented the students with the 5 D’s that they consider “Keys to Success”: Direction, Distractions, Decisions, Discipline, and Development.

 The Bethel Park Chronicles